wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 If we were to run `ld -o fib fib.o`, we should now have a new binary application with the permissions 0755 set.
 If you run the application it will do nothing.
 But more importantly, it won't segfault, which is a good thing and indicates the application has exited gracefully.

-`-o fib` specifies the output application name
+- `-o fib` specifies the output application name.
-`fib.o` specifies the object file to use.
+- `fib.o` specifies the object file to use.

 The linker has other features (which I won't discuss here) that make your life easier as an assembly language programmer.

 We will be targetting the 32 bit x86 architecture to begin with as it is easier to understand.
-The following is a bash script for building the binary.
+The following is a bash script for building the binary (also in the supplementary repo as `make-app`).

 _make-app_
 ```